Save Your SkyMiles, Book Delta Flights through Virgin Atlantic

 However, Virgin Atlantic Miles are even easier to pile up.
 That’s because it’s transfer partners with all three of the major bank’s points currencies.
 Chase Ultimate Rewards, American Express Membership Rewards, and Citi ThankYou points.

 So you could boost your Flying Club balance by opening the Chase Sapphire Preferred or Chase Sapphire Reserve card.
-Each comes with a 50,000-point welcome bonus.
+The Chase Sapphire Preferred has a 60,000-point welcome bonus, while the Chase Sapphire Reserve offers a 50,000-point welcome bonus.

 The American Express Platinum Card is a strong option for frequent flyers.
 The $550 annual fee may seem steep, but that comes with at least a 60,000-point welcome bonus and an unbeatable set of travel perks.
 Check to see if you qualify for a 100,000-point bonus.